 What is a Fictitious Business Name Statement?

 When a business wants to operate under a name other than its legal name, the state of California, like most states, requires the company to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

-Any business doing business under a name that is different from their legal name has to register for a DBA.
+Any business doing business under a name that is different from its legal name has to register for a DBA in California.
 The Fictitious Business Name Statement must be filed within 40 days of starting a business.

 Sole proprietorships and general partnerships are the most common entity to register a DBA.
 The legal name of a sole proprietor or partnership can be the owner’s last name, which isn’t registered.
 Using the owner’s name to name a business works for many self-employed business owners, however many businesses want to operate under a distinct and brandable business name.

-Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file an FBN if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Corporations, Limited Liability Companies, and Limited Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
+Some will file an FBN if they have another business they want to operate under their corporate/LLC/LP umbrella to keep the liability protection without having to form another entity.

 It’s important to note that registering a business name puts the name and address of the owners on public record.
 This is especially important if you are starting a business on the side and worried about your employer finding out.
 While it’s extremely rare that someone would find out on their own, it can still be a concern.

-How much does it Fictitious Name cost in California?
+How much does a DBA cost in California?

 The cost to file an FBN varies by county but is typically around $30, plus publication costs.
 The name registration needs to be renewed every five years.

 What are the steps to file a Fictitious Name in California?

 Regardless of the business entity, every business registering a Fictitious Business Name statement will file a Fictitious Business Name Statement with the County Clerk in the county where the business is located.